Astronauts embark on spacewalk after space debris triggered one-day delay – KION546

 “The crew is not in any immediate danger,” NASA noted in a blog post Wednesday.

-The spacewalk is now expected to begin Thursday at 8:30 a.m.
-ET and will last for about seven hours.
+The spacewalk kicked off Thursday around 8:30 a.m.
+ET and is expected to last for about seven hours.
 Live coverage began at 7 a.m.
 ET on NASA’s website.

-NASA astronauts Josh Cassada and Frank Rubio are set to install a solar array outside the floating laboratory.
-Rubio will serve as extravehicular crew member 1 and will wear a suit with red stripes, while Cassada will wear an unmarked white suit as extravehicular crew member 2.
+NASA astronauts Josh Cassada and Frank Rubio are working to install a solar array outside the floating laboratory.
+Rubio is serving as extravehicular crew member 1 and is wearing a suit with red stripes, while Cassada is wearing an unmarked white suit as extravehicular crew member 2.

 Thursday’s spacewalk is one of many intended to install rollout solar arrays, called iROSAs, to increase electrical power on the space station.